OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/ca/balance.md

 ---
 title: balance
-description: "This page provides a detailed view on the balance data obtained through\
-  \ OpenBB Terminal\u2019s stocks comparison analysis.
-Python source code, parameters\
-  \ for the function and return type are conventionally presented."
+description: This page provides a detailed view on the balance data obtained through OpenBB Terminal's stocks comparison analysis.
+Python source code, parameters for the function and return type are conventionally presented.
 keywords:
 - balance data
 - stocks comparison analysis